 If you are buying or selling goods, issuing or received purchase orders, receiving or sending invoices, negotiating contracts, labelling packages or moving goods, you will likely be exposed to one or more Incoterms.

-The ICC has issued new Incoterms for 2020, which they do every decade.
+The ICC has issued new Incoterms, which they do every decade.
 Incoterms 2020 includes a number of changes from the prior version.

 The following table provided by shippingsolutions.com illustrates the different responsibilities (whether Buyer or Seller), by activity for each of the 11 Incoterms.